contao/docs/docs/dev/reference/dca/callbacks.md

 {{% expand "Example" %}}

-This example hide a custom operation button if the user is not allowed to use it.
+This example hides a custom operation button if the user is not allowed to use it.

 Attention: this won't disable the operation itself, it only hides the button!
 To disable the operation, you need to check for the permission additionally